genexus-books/Saia/saia-docs/docs/apis/APIReference.md

 * To enable caching: X-Saia-Cache-Enabled=true
 * To disable caching: X-Saia-Cache-Enabled=false

-It is important to note that the cache is automatically refreshed every 7 days.
+It is important to note that the cache expires after 7 days.